Street punk: D-beat

 D-beat (also known as Discore or käng (boot), in Sweden) was developed in the early 1980s by imitators of the band Discharge, for whom the genre is named.
 The first such group was the Varukers.
 The vocal content of D-beat tends towards shouted slogans.
 The style is distinct from its predecessors by its minimal lyrical content and greater proximity to heavy metal.
 It is closely associated with crust punk, which is a heavier, more complex variation.
 D-beat bands typically have anti-war, anarchist messages and closely follow the bleak nuclear war imagery of 1980s anarcho-punk bands.
 The style was particularly popular in Sweden, and was developed there by groups such as Anti Cimex and Mob 47.

 Revival (1990s and 2000s)

 In the 1990s, a new era of street punk began with emerging street punk bands like the Casualties and Rancid, The Casualties became one of the most well-known street punk bands and achieved underground success.
 Their 2004 album On the Front Line peaked at number 8 on the Independent Albums chart.
 On the Front Line and the Casualties' 2006 album Under Attack peaked at numbers 7 and 9 on the Heatseekers Albums chart, respectively.

+The 1990s also saw the spread of street punk to other countries, particularly Eastern European states that were previously behind the Iron Curtain.
+The Analogs, a group from Szczecin formed in 1995, gradually became one of the most active punk bands in Poland; with roots in the antifascist Oi! scene, The Analogs are widely considered to be precursors of street punk in the country and are credited with popularising the genre there.
+Their influence has spread to other countries in the region, as Mister X (started in 2003) – leaders of the street punk scene in Belarus – have often cited The Analogs as one of their main inspirations.

+International outfit Booze & Glory, originating from the Polish migrant punk scene in London, was formed in 2009.
+Playing punk rock, especially Oi! and street punk, they grew popular worldwide and have performed concerts selling thousands of tickets in Indonesia, where the hardcore punk scene is lively and growing.